-Companies looking to hire say that, more than anything else, they want employees with leadership skills.
-A recent survey by the National Association of Colleges and Employers found that more than 80 percent of employers report looking for “leadership” in applicants’ resumes.
+Companies looking to hire place a high value on potential employees with leadership skills.
+In fact, a recent survey by the National Association of Colleges and Employers found that more than 67% of employers report looking for leadership skills and experience on applicants’ resumes.

 However, becoming a leader rarely just happens on its own.
-Fortunately, though, studies also show that anyone can learn to lead.
-(One study determined that leaders only inherit about 25 percent of their leadership traits; they learn the other 75 percent.)
+Fortunately, though, studies show that anyone can learn to lead.
+Recent studies have determined that leaders only inherit about 30% of their leadership traits, while the other 70% is learned.

 Learning Leadership in an Online MBA Program

 So how and where does someone learn leadership?
 One option is to enroll in an online MBA program that focuses on becoming a leader, like the one available in the University of Southern Indiana’s Romain College of Business.
+The online MBA program at USI is designed to prepare graduates for a variety of leadership roles, including a market research analyst, information systems manager, operations research analyst, business operations manager, product manager and more.
 Because the idea of taking time away from work is daunting, professionals often enroll in online MBA programs that allow them to continue working while they pursue their degrees.

 What Are the Skills of a Good Leader?

 While there is no clear consensus on all the skills involved in being a good leader, there are some skills common to just about every leader.
-Many consider communication, particularly the ability to effectively convey an organization’s mission, as one of the most important skills.
+Many consider communication one of the most important skills.
 MBA students often strengthen their communication skills over the course of their degree programs, including electronic communication.
 The modes of communication essential to online learning are becoming increasingly important in the business world.
 Social networking, for example, is becoming a key resource for finding potential hires.

 Meeting and Learning from Others